IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 ```

 In the example above, we create a domain type called `positive_integer` based on the existing base type `integer`.
 The `CHECK` constraint ensures that any value assigned to this domain type must be greater than 0, effectively enforcing the concept of positive integers.

-By using the domain type `positive_integer`, you can apply this constraint to multiple columns or variables without the need to duplicate the constraint definition each time.
-It promotes consistency and simplifies the management of constraints by encapsulating them within the domain type.

-For more detailed information on `CREATE DOMAIN`, you can refer to the [PostgreSQL documentation on `CREATE DOMAIN`](https://www.postgresql.org/docs/current/sql-createdomain.html).

 Usage example:
 ```sql